Kartikeyyadav7/DevelopersDomain/src/content/posts/2020-09-13-how-to-start-a-web-development-project.md

 b.
 Well, you can use any software like Adobe Xd, Figma, Sketch, etc for doing the same.

 c.
-I know what you are thinking why should I do this I am no designer but you know what it's not about designing each piece its just about the sketching it roughly like wireframing so that you don't get lost in your process of building the project.
+I know what you are thinking why should I do this I am no designer but you know what it's not about designing each piece it's just about sketching it roughly like wireframing so that you don't get lost in your process of building the project.
 It will also help you to make UI elements for your frontend.

 ![Coding the project](/assets/undraw_coding_6mjf.png "Coding the project")